whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problems/infective-endocarditis.md

 ## Likely Diagnosis

-25 year old woman most likely has `infective endocarditis (IE)`.
+The presentation suggests `infective endocarditis (IE)` with atrial fibrillation and mitral or tricuspid valve involement.

 - **Clinical Features**:
   - Low grade fever for a week.
   - Loss of energy and fatigue.
-  - Pallor, indicating possible anemia.
+  - Pallor, indicating possible anemia [^1].
   - Slight dyspnea (shortness of breath).
   - Blood pressure of 100/80 mmHg.
   - Heart rate of 100/min, irregularly irregular (suggestive of atrial fibrillation).
   - Pansystolic murmur, which may indicate valve involvement.

+[^1]: **Anemia**: (1) Destruction of RBCs by bacterial toxins, (2) Inhibition of erythropoiesis in bone marrow by inflammatory cytokines and glomerunephritis

 ## Management Plan